Doctor of Philosophy (Ph.D.) Major in Mathematics Education

 ED 7319.
 Foundations of Educational and Community Leadership.

-This course examines the philosophical, political, psychological, cultural, ethical, and technological foundations of educational and community leadership, with a focus on the purpose of education and history of educational and community leadership in American education and how leadership shapes teaching and learning.
-Some topics related to educational and community leadership to be explored include decision and policy making, school culture, schools as learning communities, the change process, action plans, and research-based school improvement models/networks.
+This course examines the foundations of educational and community leadership from different philosophical, psychological, ethical, technological, and theoretical perspectives.
+Specific attention is given to interrogating the purpose of education, the history of educational and community leadership in the U.S. and global contexts, and how leadership shapes teaching and learning.
+Selected topics related to educational and community leadership to be explored include decision and policy making, school contexts, schools as learning communities, the change process, action plans, and research-based school improvement models and networks.

 ED 7320.
 Literature Review for Research Writing.